Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 4. April: Wild Garlic and Cheese Scones

 One of the joys of springtime is foraging for fiddleheads, chives, and wild garlic ramps.
-Kym's passion is focussing on home cooking using fresh, seasonal ingredients.
+Janice's passion is focussing on home cooking using fresh, seasonal ingredients.
 She follows the British seasons to cook with whatever Mother Nature is offering.
-In her blog On the Plate, she shares lovely photographs and recipes from her Bristol kitchen.
+In her blog, she shares lovely photographs and recipes from her kitchen.
 These wild garlic scones would go perfectly with a bowl of soup, don't you think?

 5. May: Spinach Feta Scones